jermspeaks/slowtube/Ideas.md

 - [x] Date range filter for dashboard, stats, and group views
 - [x] Pagination!
 Might be good to only show 100 items at a time?
 - [x] Add a count of videos next to the channel in group view
+- [x] Add import for movies and tv shows from stremio
 - [ ] Subscribed channels view -- import the subscribed channels and see latest videos PER channel
 - [ ] Create lists (segments) of subscribers so I can group WHICH videos I want to see by my grouping
 - [ ] Adding tags to channels so I can easily organize and filter by that